beachmolly/authentichain/README.md

 1. **Receive Verified NFT**: Users receive the verified NFT and its associated product history.
 2. **Manage NFT Details**: Users can view and manage NFT details and history through the frontend interface.
+4. **Wallet Interaction**: Users can login with Metamask/ Coinbase Wallets
 ## User Interface Features

 - **Signup/Login**: Account creation and login for sellers and buyers.